hmsrc/RMPipeline/README.md

 1, General background
 ======================

-Global annotation and molecular evolutionary analysis of genomic repeats in the Painted Turtle, Chrysemys picta.
+[Poster] Global annotation and molecular evolutionary analysis of genomic repeats in the Painted Turtle, Chrysemys picta.

-Quan Fang1,2, Christopher Botka2 and Andrew Shedlock3
+Quan Fang, Christopher Botka and Andrew Shedlock

-1Boston University, Bioinformatics Graduate Program, 2Harvard Medical School, Research Computing, 3College of Charleston, Biology Department, MUSC-HML